YashdalfTheGray/hue-remote/README.md

 ## Some resources

 * [Hue Bridge API](https://www.developers.meethue.com/documentation/getting-started) - you have to set up yourself as a developer on your Hue Bridge and log into the Hue Developers website to access the documentation, blegh.
 * [HSL color space](https://en.wikipedia.org/wiki/HSL_and_HSV) - this is kind of the color space that the Hue Bridge uses but scales differently for whatever reason.
-My sneaking suspicion is that the bridge has terrible floating point support.
+My sneaking suspicion is that the bridge doesn't have full floating point support.
 * [Mired color temperature](https://en.wikipedia.org/wiki/Mired) - this is what Hue uses to set the color temperature for the lights.